FAQ

 • Local Community Boards - Local YMCA's, grocery stores, and community centers are great locations to pin up a flier advertising your FTL group.

-• Advertise in the local paper - For smaller communities who have a local paper, the local FTL chapter could purchase a small ad for about $50 per week.
+• Advertise in the local paper - For smaller communities who have a local paper, the local FTL chapter could purchase a small ad.
 You never know who could be reading the paper and come across your ad.

 • Inform local social service institutions - Social institutions that are funded by the government are severely understaffed and overworked.
 They are often glad to know about other programs that meet the needs of those that they help on a frequent basis.
 Often, they are happy to pass along information to their clients regarding addiction help.